Southern Virginia Knights: Men’s volleyball

 On March 30, 2019 the Southern Virginia Men's Volleyball team clinched the CVC regular season championship for the 2018–19 season.
 This was Southern Virginia's first ever conference championship as an NCAA Division III member.
-On April 13, 2019 Southern Virginia men's volleyball program captured the University's first conference tournament title and first NCAA DIII Tournament appearance after defeating Juniata College in five-sets.
+On April 13, 2019, Southern Virginia's men's volleyball program captured the University's first conference tournament title and first NCAA DIII Tournament appearance after defeating Juniata College in five sets.

-On April 23, 2021 the Southern Virginia Men's Volleyball team lost in the NCAA Division III Final Four to Benedictine in five sets.
+On April 23, 2021, the Southern Virginia men's volleyball team lost in the NCAA Division III Final Four to Benedictine in five sets.
 This marks the longest a Southern Virginia team has lasted in the school's Division III era.

-On April 15, 2022 the Southern Virginia men’s volleyball team lost in the first round of the NCAA Division III men's volleyball tournament to Stevens Institute of Technology.
+On April 15, 2022, the Southern Virginia men’s volleyball team lost in the first round of the NCAA Division III men's volleyball tournament to Stevens.

+On April 22, 2023, the Southern Virginia men’s volleyball team lost in the quarterfinals of the NCAA Division III men's volleyball tournament to Vassar.

+On April 28, 2025, the Knights swept Springfield at the Cregger Center in Salem, Virginia to win the 2025 NCAA Division III men's volleyball championship.
+It is the first NCAA championship in school history.